mbari-media-management/m3-query/README.md

 # m3-query
-Web interface for search and retrieval of video annotations
+Web interface for search and retrieval of video annotations.
+Analagous to the standalone java app [vars-query](https://github.com/mbari-media-management/vars-query).

 ## Overview